netelder/first_app/Using RubyMine IDE for Ruby on Rails Tutorial.md

 ![first project web site]

 The bottom section of the [RubyMine] IDE displays the server log file.
+The left side panel has some contral actions.
+The key one for me is the **red square** which stops the server.

 ![Rails Server Log]

 * * *

-Last modified: November 14, 2012 10:25 AM
+Last modified: December 2, 2012 11:05 AM

 [RubyMine Menubar]:images/rubymine_menubar.png "Menubar"